How to Sharpen a Gouge? – Top 2 Methods – Detailed Guide

 1. Roll method

-2. The figure of eight method
+2. The 8-figure method

 First, let’s talk about the roll method.

-Sharpen a Gouge using Roll Method
+Sharpen a Gouge Using the Roll Method

 Tools you need,